A Rigorous Computational Approach to Linear Response: Response for a stochastic perturbation

 \subsection{An example of linear response under a stochastic perturbation}

-In this example we study a circle expanding map $T$ and the behaviour of the density when, at each iteration step, we add a noise, as explained in Subsection \ref{Stoch}.
+In this example we study a circle expanding map $T$ and the behavior of the density when, at each iteration step, we add a noise, as explained in Subsection \ref{Stoch}.
 We consider $T:S^1\to S^1$:

 the operator $\mathcal{L}$, associated to $T$, satisfies the following inequalities:

 Let $h$ be the fixed point of $\mathcal{L}$ in ${C}^2$.
 Following Subsection \ref{Stoch} we have that $\hat{\mathcal{L}}:{C}^2\to {C}^1$ is given by